Yan Gomes Player Props: Cubs vs. Angels

 Yan Gomes At The Plate

-- Gomes is hitting .275 with a double, seven home runs and four walks.
+- Gomes has two doubles, seven home runs and four walks while batting .274.

-- Gomes has picked up an RBI in 45.7% of his games this year, with more than one RBI in 8.6% of his games.
-He has also plated three or more runs in one contest.
+- In 16 games this year (44.4%), Gomes has picked up an RBI, and in three of those games (8.3%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- In 13 of 35 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.